palkan/logidze/README.md

 rails generate logidze:model Post --whitelist=title body
 ```

 By default, Logidze tries to infer the path to the model file from the model name and may fail, for example, if you have unconventional project structure.
-In that case you should specify the path explicitly:
+In that case, you should specify the path explicitly:

 ```sh
 rails generate logidze:model Post --path "app/models/custom/post.rb"